 Bank Swallows are very social birds.
 They nest in colonies ranging from 10 nests to nearly 2,000 nests, and they are often found with other individuals when away from the nest.

 Bank Swallows typically nest on artificial and natural sites with vertical sand-silt banks such as riverbanks, lake and ocean bluffs, sand/gravel mounds, aggregate quarries and road cuts.
-Burrows are dug into the sides of these sites; each burrow leads to a nest chamber.
-Nest burrows are 63 cm (25 in) deep on average and are generally dug straight into the side of the bank (parallel to the ground).
+A burrow is dug into the side of these sites that leads to a nest chamber.
+Nest burrows are 63 cm deep on average and are generally dug straight into the side of the bank (parallel to the ground).